What is Arduino Uno? Features and Pin Diagram

 Arduino Uno Pin Diagram

-The Arduino Uno contains multiple digital pins, analog pins, power pins, and communication pins.
-Understanding the pin diagram is very important for building electronics projects.
+The Arduino Uno board includes digital pins, analog pins, power pins, and communication pins.
+Understanding these pins is important before starting any Arduino project.

 Digital Pins (0–13)

-These pins are used for digital input and output operations.
-They can read HIGH or LOW signals and control devices like LEDs and relays.
+Digital pins are used for digital input and output operations.
+These pins can read HIGH and LOW signals.

 - Pins 0 and 1 are used for Serial Communication (RX/TX)